-- EDUC 240 Music Methods for the Classroom Teacher 2 Credit Hours......Spring This is a course designed to prepare the future elementary classroom teacher in the handling of music materials and methods.
-Emphasis will be placed upon the fundamentals of music, teaching aids and equipment, and the organization of music curricula. - EDUC 244/Developmental Psychology 3 Credit HoursFall & SpringPSYC 244The course offers a comprehensive study of human growth and development from conception to death.
-We will examine ways people change physically, mentally, emotionally and socially across the lifespan, integrating key developmental theories and milestones, so that you may better understand yourself and those around you. - EDUC 248 Art in the Elementary School 2 Credit Hours Fall
+- EDUC 225Educational Psychology 3 Credit HoursSpringThis course is designed to provide a thorough study of the learning process as it takes place in the classroom setting.
+Theories and applications related to cognitive development, readiness, motivation, classroom management, cognitive strategies and classroom and student assessment will be among the topics considered.
+Prerequisite: Acceptance into the Teacher Education Program. - EDUC 244\/Developmental Psychology 3 Credit HoursFall & SpringPSYC 244The course offers a comprehensive study of human growth and development from conception to death.
+We will examine ways people change physically, mentally, emotionally and socially across the lifespan, integrating key developmental theories and milestones, so that you may better understand yourself and those around you.

-This course seeks to provide prospective elementary teachers with a practical body of knowledge and skills that can be used in the classroom.
-Areas covered include the foundations of art and art education, the fundamentals of teaching art, curriculum development in art, art media and techniques, and procedures and instruments of art education. - EDUC 250 Education of the Exceptional Individual 3 Credit Hours......Spring This course includes a study of exceptionalities, ranging from severe multiple disabilities to gifted.
+- EDUC 250 Education of the Exceptional Individual 3 Credit Hours......Spring This course includes a study of exceptionalities, ranging from severe multiple disabilities to gifted.
 Emphasis is placed on the development of skills necessary to work with exceptional children in the regular classroom.
 Early Field Experience is required.